knobs-dials/live-hasher/README.md

 # live-hasher

-Hashfile maker and checker.

-The main addition is a mode that keeps watching the directories for changed (by size/mtime) and added files, and stops watching the directory after a time.
+Hashfile maker that can keep watching the directories for changed added and changes files (by size/mtime).
 The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

+Also stops watching the directory after a time.

 One thread per directory argument, which can help speed when they are on different disks/servers.